jaison-lee/federated-learning/TP4/README.md

 - Run the experiments with `prop` equivalent to 0, 0.1, 0.3 and 0.5 and 'args.aggregator_type' is equivalent to `'median'`, when the data is iid.
 Display the results in the previous graph G1.
 What are your observations, especially compared with the scenario where no defense is implemented?

 With the implementation of MedianAggregator defense, the effect of malicious client with proportion 0.1 and 0.3 is negligible and the model performance is retained.
-However, it cannot defense when number of malicious client is a half of total client involving in the training process.
+However, it cannot defense when number of malicious client is a half of total client involved in the training process.

 ![Graph G1](/TP4/ex2.G1.png)